bazelbuild/bazel-skylib/docs/bzl_library.md

 bzl_library(<a href="#bzl_library-name">name</a>, <a href="#bzl_library-deps">deps</a>, <a href="#bzl_library-srcs">srcs</a>)
 </pre>

-Creates a logical collection of Starlark .bzl or .scl files.
+Creates a logical collection of Starlark .bzl and .scl files.

 Example:
   Suppose your project has the following structure: